-While you were pulling your lemongrass I got some from my yard that I got yesterday.
-I have stalks that were brown and new shoots were growing out from it.
+While you were pulling harvesting and cleaning your lemongrass I got some from my yard that I got yesterday.
+I have stalks that I let grew for a couple of years and new shoots were growing out from the stalk itself.
 I think It’s perfect to plant it this way because you know that it’s already growing.

-First, dig up a shallow hole.
-Maybe 12inch in diameter.
-2inch to 3 inches deep.
-This is the tricky part.
+Lemongrass with starting shoots on them.
+Lay the lemongrass laying down maybe 45 degrees not standing up.
 Why?
-You want to plant the lemongrass laying down maybe 45 degrees not standing up.
-Why?
-If you lay 3 or 4 of the lemongrass down it gives room for the new shoots to come up straight while the mother lemongrass dies out for fertilizer.
-Which it will use as an anchor root ball for next years harvest.
+If you lay 3 or 4 of the lemongrass down it gives room for the new shoots to come up straight while the mother lemongrass dies for fertilizer.
+Which it will use as an anchor root ball for next year’s harvest.

 Then it’s up to you to have as many lemongrass patches as you want.
 I have only two patches and it’s enough for me.
-Good looking lemongrass are almost 1 to 1.5 inches thick.
+Good-looking lemongrass is almost 1 to 1.5 inches thick in diameter.
 That’s good harvesting.
-Mine has been 1/2′” only because I think it is too hot here.
+Mine has been 1/2″ diameter only because I think it is too hot here.
 Just my opinion.

 Store them up for future use

 For the rest the lemongrass that you are not going to plant rinse them.
 Let it drip-dry in another bucket or lay them on newspapers to dry.
 Bagging the lemongrass in the 1-gallon self-locking bag or grocery plastic bag.
-Then you’ll want to put it in the freezer for future use.
+And put them in the freezer for future use.

 If you want to use one or two, later on, you will have it.
 They freeze individually and it’s easy to take them out to use.
-If not use gentle force it on the edge of the freezer or hammer, gentle force, and it’ll all fall out individually.
+If not, gently hit the frozen bag on the edge of the freezer or hammer, gentle force, and it’ll all fall out individually.

 You’ll never have to buy them ever again.
 You can also give them away as gifts as well.

 Thank you for stopping by.
-If you got any questions please post them on my comment section and I will be glad to answer your question to my best ability.
+If you got any questions please post them on my comment section and I will gladly answer your questions to the best ability.
 Go take on the day and challenge the unknown.